top of page

 Why the Holidays Amplify RSD

-Holiday gatherings often bring a mix of people you love and people you barely talk to during the year.
-There are group chats, last minute plan changes, work events, gift exchanges, and invitations that come in rapid fire.
-Every one of these moments carries potential for misinterpretation.
-If you live with RSD and ADHD, your brain is already scanning for possible rejection.
-The holidays raise the stakes.
+Holiday gatherings often bring together a mix of loved ones and acquaintances.
+There are group chats, last-minute plan changes, work events, gift exchanges, and invitations that come in rapid succession.
+Each of these moments carries the potential for misinterpretation.
+If you live with RSD and ADHD, your brain is already on high alert for possible rejection.
+The stakes are raised during the holidays.

 You might notice thoughts like:

 RSD reacts to even the possibility of disappointment.
-The more social interaction you have, the more opportunities there are for your brain to worry.
-This is why many people feel emotional spikes that come out of nowhere during the holidays.
+The more social interaction you have, the more opportunities your brain has to worry.
+This is why many people experience emotional spikes that seem to come out of nowhere during the holidays.

 Less Routine Means More Executive Function Overload

-People with ADHD rely on structure to stay steady.
-Routine supports emotional regulation, decision making, and the ability to transition between tasks without overwhelm.
-The holidays interrupt all of that.
+People with ADHD thrive on structure.
+Routine supports emotional regulation, decision-making, and the ability to transition between tasks without feeling overwhelmed.
+Unfortunately, the holidays disrupt all of that.

 Common disruptions include:

 When routine falls apart, executive function becomes overloaded.
-Once that happens, emotional regulation drops and RSD rises.
-A small comment can hit like a punch.
-A neutral facial expression feels cold.
-A canceled plan sounds personal.
-The brain is doing its best, but it has fewer supports and more pressure than usual.
+This overload can lead to decreased emotional regulation and increased RSD.
+A small comment can feel like a punch.
+A neutral facial expression may seem cold.
+A canceled plan can feel personal.
+Your brain is doing its best, but it has fewer supports and more pressure than usual.

 Family Dynamics Can Trigger Old Wounds

 Even in loving families, holidays often bring old patterns to the surface.
-You may find yourself slipping back into a younger version of you without meaning to.
-This is incredibly common for people with RSD because the nervous system remembers past roles and past criticism.
+You may find yourself slipping back into a younger version of yourself without meaning to.
+This is incredibly common for those with RSD because the nervous system remembers past roles and criticisms.

 Holiday gatherings might bring:

-A tiny remark can reopen an old emotional file.
+A tiny remark can reopen an old emotional wound.
 The reaction feels immediate because your nervous system has learned to respond quickly to familiar patterns.
-Nothing is wrong with you.
-Your body is trying to protect you.
+Remember, nothing is wrong with you.
+Your body is simply trying to protect you.

 Holiday Stress Mimics a Threat State

-RSD gets stronger when the nervous system is activated.
+RSD intensifies when the nervous system is activated.
 The holidays bring several stressors at once.

 Common triggers include: